Adityaninja/LogOfLearning/notes/notes-21st-July-2021.md

 ```

 - Single traversal approach.
 The core of it is that even if you do not know the element you are returning
-  the lca, you know that the check left_result != None and right_result != None IS the LCA.
+  the lca, you know that the node which satisfies check left_result != None and right_result != None IS the LCA.

 ``` python
 def single_traversal(self, node, p, q):